 - A Feather in Their Cap: The Story of Barry Greene (R'72)

 - Remembering the Forgotten: Black Staff Members (1946-1971)

 - Spider of Color: Korean-American Representation at the University of Richmond

 - Theater History at the University of Richmond

 - Building the Web

 Chinese Student Experience

-Content for this exhibit was written by Alyssa Godley, Scott Shim and Shira Smillie, who are students at the University of Richmond.
+Content for this exhibit was written by Alyssa Godley (‘16), Scott Shim (‘17) and Shira Smillie (‘18) during Dr. Nicole Maurantonio’s Fall 2015 Digital Memory & the Archive course.
+Additional research and updates were completed by Cory Schutter (‘19) during Independent Study with Project Archivist Irina Rogova in Spring 2019.
 Exhibited items appear courtesy of The Virginia Baptist Historical Society and The Richmond Collegian Archive.